Western hunting opportunities for military members

 Discounted license opportunities

-Montana residents that are members of the National Guard, federal reserve, or active duty who participated in a contingency operation outside of the state for two months after September 11, 2001 and have been released from active duty or discharged are eligible for a free conservation license or a sportsman without bear package for a fee of $10.
+Montana residents that are members of the National Guard, federal reserve or active duty who participated in a contingency operation outside of the state for two months after September 11, 2001 and have been released from active duty or discharged are eligible for a free conservation license or a sportsman without bear license for a fee of $2.
 The only stipulation to this clause is that the program is only available if you receive the license in the year you return from military service or the year after.